 Event delivery semantics

-This article outlines how Currents manages flat file event data we send to Data Warehouse Storage partners.
+This page outlines and defines how Currents manages the flat file event data we send to Data Warehouse Storage partners.

 At-least-once delivery

-As a high-throughput system, Currents guarantees “at-least-once” delivery of events, meaning that duplicate events can occasionally be written to your storage bucket.
+As a high-throughput system, Currents provides an “at-least-once” delivery of events, meaning that duplicate events can occasionally be written to your storage bucket.
 This can happen when events are reprocessed from our queue for any reason.

 ) to deduplicate events.
-Since the file leaves our control when it’s written to your storage bucket, we have no way to guarantee deduplication from our end.
+Because the file leaves our control when it’s written to your storage bucket, we have no way to guarantee deduplication from our end.

 Timestamps

 All timestamps exported by Currents are sent in the UTC time zone.
-For some events where it is available, a time zone field is also included, which delivers the IANA format of the user’s local time zone at the time of the event.
+For some events where it is available, a time zone field is also included, which delivers the Internet Assigned Numbers Authority (IANA) format of the user’s local time zone at the time of the event.

 Latency